 The main aim of this class of components is to initiate and support the implementation of SQA components, identify any deviations from the predefined SQA procedures & methods and recommend improvements.
 The SQA organizational team includes test managers, testers, SQA unit, SQA committee, and SQA forum members.

-Software quality assurance tools
+Software quality assurance tools (QA Tools):

 - Release Management